Kinto/kinto/docs/api/1.x/accounts.rst

 If the ``account_validation`` option in :ref:`the settings
 <settings-account-validation>` has been enabled, a temporary reset password may
-be requested through the endpoint available at `/accounts/(user id)/reset-password`.
+be requested through the endpoint available at ``/accounts/(user id)/reset-password``.

 .. http:post:: /accounts/(user_id)/reset-password

-    :synopsis: Require a temporary reset password for an account with the ``account_validation`` option enabled.
+    :synopsis: Request a temporary reset password for an account with the ``account_validation`` option enabled.

     **Anonymous**